heatherfeather-code/http5125/README.md

 # http5125

-back end web development.
-The course focuses on C# and asp.net.
+This course is in back-end web development, specifically focusing on the programming language C# and how to use that in conjunction with asp.net.

 :warning: Copying code is an Academic Offense!
 Do not copy the code!